Opening a Spanish Bank Account

 - You’re under 90 days into the move

-## When you actually need a Spanish account
+When do I actually need a Spanish account?

 - A Spanish employer is paying you — some payroll departments push back on foreign IBANs for tax reasons